mobarski/vimes2/README.md

 ### mk7 instruction set

 ```
-- IN  0  ; send input to ACC
+- IN  0  ; read input to ACC
-- OUT 0  ; send ACC to output
+- OUT 0  ; write ACC to output
 - LDA a  ; load memory cell (a) to ACC
 - STA a  ; store ACC in memory cell (a)
 - ADD a  ; add memory cell (a) to ACC